mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

 This guide shows you how to use and customize the left navigation panel in your dashboard.

-A [`Navigation`][hyphen.models.Navigation] in your dashboard facilitates grouping and navigating through your pages.
+The [`Dashboard`][vizro.models.Dashboard] model also accepts a `navigation` argument, where you can enter the [`Navigation`][vizro.models.Navigation] model.
+A [`Navigation`][vizro.models.Navigation] in your dashboard facilitates grouping and navigating through your pages.

 ## Using the default navigation

-By default, a navigation bar with an accordion item per page and a default title of 'SELECT PAGE' is added to your dashboard.
+By default, a navigation panel with an accordion item per page and a default title of `SELECT PAGE` is added to your dashboard.
 To leverage the navigation bar, you do not need to configure anything on top.

 !!! example "Default navigation"
     === "app.py"